Content copyright ©2015. Enon Valley Garlic. All rights reserved.

 We started Enon Valley Garlic 2003.
 Refugees from Mid-Town Manhattan, Rosemary and I decided that the "Green Acres" model first portrayed by Oliver and Lisa Douglas was worth a try.
 9/11 made a lasting impression on us and led to a reconsideration of our priorities.
 Enon Valley Garlic is the result of that reconsideration.
 Today we have 90 acres with 11 individuals from 5 families living and working here.

-Each individual has a different skill set: photographer, wine maker, wild edible expert, composter, musician, herbalist, artist, mechanic, businessperson, and dreamers all.
+Each individual has a different skill set: photographer, wine maker, wild edible expert, herbalist, musician, Yoga instructor, artist, businessperson, and dreamers all.